kross5067/fintech-services-3x-ai-native-pdlc/README.md

 ## Overview

-This repository is the single source of truth for the **Fintech/Services 3X AI Native Product Development Lifecycle (PDLC) Transformation** program — internally known as **Fintech / Services / 3X AI Native PDLC Transformation Program**.
+This repository is the single source of truth for the **Fintech/Services/CoM:3X AI Native PDLC Transformation** program — This is the new updated name combining the Prometheus and the Fintec/Services AI Agentic Transformation program into one.
 The goal is to reimagine how Fintech and Services teams at Intuit discover, build, test, and ship — embedding AI natively into every phase of the PDLC to achieve **3X improvement** in velocity, quality, and developer experience.

 ---

 ## Program Vision

 > *Every Fintech/Services team operates with AI as a first-class participant in their PDLC — not a tool bolted on the side, but woven into how we think, design, build, and ship.*
+  *Increase speed to customer benefit by building AI proficiency across all individuals and teams in the product organization.
+This means accelerating every step of the product development process and redesigning how teams work together as speed will surfaces new process bottlenecks.*
+## Program Principles

+> **Individual proficiency is a prerequisite, not the goal1** Every team member reaching AI proficiency is a necessary condition for Team AI proficiency, but it is not sufficient.
+The team must also adopt new ways of working to unlock speed to customer benefit.
+**AI for everyone, regardless of tech aptitude**
+AI is most powerful when enabling those that are not tech proficient to become builders.
+The program is designed to meet people where they are, with role-appropriate onboarding and support.
+**All roles move together**
+PM, Engineering, Design, Data + others must be brought along in parallel.
+Team AI proficiency cannot be achieved if any function is left behind, and role convergence will accelerate as AI adoption deepens.
+**Bias to speed**
+We learn AI by doing.
+Tools are evolving rapidly and the cost of waiting outweighs the cost of imperfection.
+We ship, measure, and iterate on our products and on our processes.1
+**Role convergence is a feature, not a threat**
+As AI handles more of the execution layer, the boundaries between roles will naturally blur.
+This expands what every team member can contribute, rather than diminishing any single function.

 **3X Targets (measured from baseline):**
 - 3X improvement in feature delivery cycle time